Search for interactions by active substance name or keywords

 Antidepressants | ↑Amitriptyline, Fluoxetine, Imipramine, Nortriptyline, Paroxetine, Sertraline |

-Ritonavir dosed as an antiretroviral agent is likely to inhibit CYP2D6 and as a result is expected to increase concentrations of imipramine, amitriptyline, nortriptyline, fluoxetine, paroxetine or sertraline.
-Careful monitoring of therapeutic and adverse effects is recommended when these medicines are concomitantly administered with antiretroviral doses of ritonavir (see section 4.4 of SmPC). |
+Ritonavir administered at high dose in accordance with its previous use as an antiretroviral agent is likely to inhibit CYP2D6 and as a result is expected to increase concentrations of imipramine, amitriptyline, nortriptyline, fluoxetine, paroxetine or sertraline.
+Careful monitoring of therapeutic and adverse effects is recommended when these medicines are concomitantly administered with antiretroviral doses of ritonavir. |

 Anti-gout | ↑Colchicine | Concentrations of colchicine are expected to increase when co administered with ritonavir.
 Life-threatening and fatal drug interactions have been reported in patients treated with colchicine and ritonavir (CYP3A4 and P-gp inhibition).
 Concomitant use of colchicine with Paxlovid is contraindicated (see section 4.3 SmPc). |